Multi-pathogen situational assessment and forecasting of respiratory disease in Aotearoa New Zealand: Methods

 We assume that the observed number of cases, $C_t$, and new hospital admissions, $A_t$, on day $t$ are drawn from conditionally independent negative binomial distributions (parameterised by mean and dispersion):

 where $p_c$ is the proportion of infections that are reported as cases (assumed to be fixed), and $\omega_{c,t}$ and $\omega_{h,t}$ are day-of-the-week effects for reported cases and hospital admissions, respectively.
 Note that the latent variables $Z_t$ and $H_t$ include all infections, whereas the observed variables $C_t$ and $A_t$ represent the subset of infections that were reported as cases or hospitalised, respectively.
-The case ascertainment ratio $p_c$ is non-identifiable from the data, and so we set $p_c=1$.
-This means that the latent variable $I_t$ represents the daily incidence of new infections that will eventually be reported as cases.
+The case ascertainment ratio $p_c$ is non-identifiable from the data, and so we set $p_c=1$. {\hl This means that the latent variable $I_t$ should be interpreted as the daily incidence of new infections that will eventually be reported as cases, as opposed to the actual number of infections, which is unknown.
+In reality, case ascertainment could vary over time, which could affect forecast performance.
+However, as surveillance effort over the season is consistent, we believe variations in case ascertainment are likely to be relatively small and to occur slowly relative to the time scale for a seasonal epidemic and the forecasting time horizon of 28 days. }

 Eqs. \eqref{eq:Ct}--\eqref{eq:At} define a likelihood function for a given observed value of $C_t$ in terms of $\omega_{c,t} Z_t$ and for a given observed value of $A_t$ in terms of $\omega_{h,t} P_t H_t$.
 Note that the model includes the flexibility to specify either or both of these distributions as a Poisson distribution by setting the relevant dispersion parameter $k=\infty$.